f5devcentral/xchaawsdemoguide/README.rst

 Pre-requisites
 ##############

-•	F5 Distributed Cloud Account
+•	F5 Distributed Cloud Console account
 •	AWS (or another cloud account) for deploying a CE Site
-•	A Web browser to test the connectivity from RE to DB
+•	A web browser to test the connectivity from RE to DB
 •	Kubernetes CLI

 Deployment architecture
 #######################

-Distributed Cloud Sites on an AWS VPC, which provides ways to easily connect and manage the multi-cloud infrastructure.
-Such deployment results in a robust distributed app infrastructure with full mesh connectivity, and ease of management as if it were a single K8S cluster.
+F5 Distributed Cloud Sites on an AWS VPC provide ways to easily connect and manage the multi-cloud infrastructure.
+Such deployment results in a robust distributed app infrastructure with full mesh connectivity, and ease of management as if it were a single K8s cluster.
 It provides an ideal platform for several nodes to be provisioned in a high-availability configuration for a PostgreSQL database cluster.
 The services within this cluster can then be exposed to other app services by way of a TCP load balancer.

 The app services that consume database objects could reside close to the end-user if they are deployed in F5 Distributed Cloud Regional Edge, resulting in the following optimized architecture: